 Clearly this list isn’t all inclusive, for more baby safety tips visit the American Academy of Pediatrics and WebMD for their guides to baby safety.

 Before you know it your baby will have grown into a busy toddler and you’ll have a new set of challenges ahead of you.
 And while we can’t help with all of those challenges, we certainly would love to help you keep your childrens’ mouths healthy.
-Find a PERFECT TEETH dentist in your area online or call 844-717-9588 to make an appointment today!
+Find a PERFECT TEETH dentist in your area online!
 Affordable treatments and insurance options are available.

 Reviewed by PERFECT TEETH Pediatric Dental Specialist Prathip Sivaprakasam,DDS, MS